amberstarlight/website/src/blog/posts/2023/07/01/switching-to-helix.md

 faster than having to take a hand away to use the mouse.
-I agree with Gravis (Cathode Ray Dude on YouTube and Cohost), who wrote in a thread of Tweets I can no longer find (because Captain Divorce has, at the time of writing, [prevented you from viewing Tweets without logging in][a]) wrote about how the mouse makes you slower at using computers.
+I agree with Gravis (Cathode Ray Dude on YouTube and Cohost), who wrote in a thread of Tweets I can no longer find (because Captain Divorce has, at the time of writing, [prevented you from viewing Tweets without logging in][5]) wrote about how the mouse makes you slower at using computers.
 Having to move the mouse cursor around to find something you want is _just slower_ than hitting some keys.
 This is the main part of the speed improvement, for me.
 Of course, you have to _learn what the